dispatch

 Inputs

-- Task file — positional arg (slug or path).
-Default — most-recently-modified file in
+- Task artefact — positional arg (slug or path): either a flat

 Flow

-Step 0 — Choose mode (only if invoked directly · STRUCTURAL GATE)
+Step 0 — Resolve session context (only if invoked directly)

-Step 0.5 — Operational Choices (auto-mode only · STRUCTURAL GATE · fires immediately after Step 0)
+Step 0.5 — Operational Choices (STRUCTURAL GATE · fires immediately after Step 0)

-When the user picks Auto at Step 0 AND operational args (commit=, branch=, push=) were NOT already propagated from a prior chain-starter, fire ONE AskUserQuestion call with 3 questions covering every operational decision dispatch needs.
+When operational args (commit=, branch=, push=) were NOT already propagated from a prior chain-starter or a handoff package, fire ONE AskUserQuestion call with 3 questions covering every operational decision dispatch needs.
 After this batch, dispatch runs silently until the end-of-chain audit + deploy gates.

-Skip when chain-mode=manual (per-batch pauses cover ops decisions) OR when operational args are already propagated (re-asking is an invented-gate violation).
+Skip when operational args are already propagated (re-asking is an invented-gate violation).

 Step 1 — Load the task (atomic · §12.2.8)